-In January 2019, a series of 10 podcasts was launched by First 100 Years Digital Museum, tracing the course of 100 years of women in law.
+In January 2019, the First 100 Years Digital Museum launched a series of 10 podcasts tracing 100 years of women in law.
 Produced in collaboration with Goldman Sachs and Linklaters, the podcasts charted the history of women in the legal profession.
-Progressing decade by decade, each 45-minute episode featured discussions with legal pioneers, historians, academics, and practitioners, exploring key themes such as gender stereotypes, work/life balance, and diversity.
+Progressing decade by decade, each 45-minute episode featured discussions with legal pioneers, historians, academics, and practitioners, exploring key themes suchotypes, work as gender sterelife balance, and diversity.

 The series was presented by Lucinda Acland, a qualified lawyer who had volunteered with the First 100 Years project since November 2015.
-She brought prior experience recording voice programmes with First 100 Years, the University of Law, and Obelisk Support.
+She brought prior experience recording voice programmes for First 100 Years, the University of Law, and Obelisk Support.

 Explore all episodes: